chemoelectric/epr-simulation/README.md

-=epr-simulation=
+# epr-simulation

 An R⁷RS Scheme toolkit for constructing fully ‘local realistic’ simulations of EPR-B experiments.
 It is donated to the public domain.

-The linear state space representation employed in quantum mechanics is primarily a limited and obfuscated way to keep track of probability theory calculations. ''It has no physical meaning.''
-Here we do the same calculations straightforwardly and, in this case, much more easily and comprehensibly.
+The linear state space representation employed in quantum mechanics is primarily a limited and obfuscated way to keep track of probability theory calculations. *It has no physical meaning.* Here we do the same calculations straightforwardly and, in this case, much more easily and comprehensibly.

-(''Note: Below appear the names of 2022 Nobel Prize winners in Physics.
+(*Note: Below appear the names of 2022 Nobel Prize winners in Physics.
 Despite the Nobel Prize, the physics for which it was awarded is wrong.
-This toolkit is to help you construct simulations that prove it is wrong.'')
+This toolkit is to help you construct simulations that prove it is wrong.*)

-== This toolkit versus widespread beliefs ==
+## This toolkit versus widespread beliefs

 Widespread belief in physics (in 2023) is that experiments of the type conducted by Alain Aspect are distinctly ‘quantum’ and distinct from